m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions adds execute permission to all subdirs of the current di owner, group and others - Regular files arent changed
-12-directory_permissions creates a dir 'my_dir' with permissions 751 in working dir 13-change_group change group owner
+12-directory_permissions creates a dir 'my_dir' with permissions 751 in working dir 13-change_group change group owner 100-change_owner_and_group of files and dir in working dir